boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/containers.cpp make<Range>

-For convenience, whenever a component of Hana provides a `make<XXX>` function, it also provides the `make_xxx` shortcut to reduce typing.
+For convenience, whenever a component of Hana provides a `make<xxx_tag>` function, it also provides the `make_xxx` shortcut to reduce typing.
 Also, an interesting point that can be raised in this example is the fact that `r` is `constexpr`.
 In general, whenever a container is initialized with constant expressions only (which is the case for `r`), that container may be marked as `constexpr`.

 But what are these types with a capital letter that have popped up a couple of times in the tutorial?
 These types are simply tags __representing__ a given